We work closely with other healthcare providers to provide high-quality medical care for children in the Pacific Northwest and Alaska.

 Seattle Children’s doctors provide neonatology services, diagnostic services in pediatric cardiology and medical direction for pediatric inpatient medicine services at Kadlec Regional Medical Center in Richland.
 Seattle Children’s nurses also provide pediatric education programs for nurses at Kadlec.

 Seattle Children’s provides cardiac surgical services for children in the region at Mary Bridge Children’s Hospital & Health Center.
 The Seattle Children’s and Mary Bridge Children’s Regional Cardiac Surgery Program expands pediatric cardiac services to children in the Puget Sound region.

 We work with Overlake Medical Center in Bellevue to provide care for newborn babies in the Neonatal Intensive Care Unit.
 Seattle Children’s at Overlake is located in the Overlake Medical Tower on the medical center's campus.

 In partnership with Providence Everett, we operate the Newborn Intensive Care Unit at the Everett medical center and work closely with Providence Everett's doctors.
 Our doctors are available 24 hours a day to care for newborns through teens who are staying in the hospital.
-Seattle Children’s Everett, our regional clinic, is located on the campus of Providence Regional Medical Center Everett.
+Seattle Children’s North Clinic in Everett, our regional clinic, is located on the Colby campus of Providence Regional Medical Center Everett.

 Seattle Children's is working with Providence St. Peter in Olympia to provide pediatric care 24 hours a day, seven days a week, as part of our pediatric hospitalist program.
 Pediatric hospitalists care for hospitalized patients and work with the child's regular pediatrician and other providers involved in the child's care to provide updates during the hospital stay and an overview with the child is discharged from the hospital.